-Like other CERA designated orange zones, that section of Oxford Tce was limbo-land: "Further assessment required," while CERA slowly got Tonkin & Taylor geotech reports, which placed inhabitants & property owners under huge stress, as they couldn't get on with their lives, while officials dithered about quake trashed land.
+Like other CERA designated orange-zones, that section of Oxford Tce was limbo-land: "Further assessment required" while CERA got Tonkin & Taylor geotech reports, placing inhabitants & property-owners under stress, as they couldn't live properly while officials dithered over quaked-land.

-Land zoning done by CERA had anomalies, so citizens asked for reviews of their land zoning from green zone to red zone, or vice versa.
-Others wanted CERA to stop dithering & make quicker land decisions about orange & white zones.
+Land-zoning done by CERA had anomalies, so citizens asked for reviews of their land-zoning from green-zone to red-zone, or vice-versa.
+Others wanted CERA to stop dithering & make quicker land-decisions about orange-zones & white-zones.

-I wanted to see 4 CBD bridges, former red zone, starting at Manchester St Bridge & trekking downriver to the end of Oxford Tce by Fitzgerald Ave Bridge.
+I wanted to see four CBD bridges in the former cordoned red-zone, starting at Manchester St Bridge & trekking downriver to the end of Oxford Tce by Fitzgerald Ave Bridge.

-Over 17 quake months, so far, Christchurch roads had degenerated, some patch repairs done by Council.
-Most bridges had survived the quakes, with traffic flowing, but concrete bridge abutments at either end of bridges were battered, cracked, spalled & part separated from bridge spans, due to quake shaking & riverbank slumping.
-Some metal handrails for pedestrians on bridge sides were broken or skewed.
-Never mind riverbank slumping below bridge abutments & riverbed slumping below concrete piers.
-Would rebars in bridge concrete stretch like elastic, snap, or bend?
+Over 17 months so far, Christchurch roads had degenerated, some patch-repairs done by Council.
+Most bridges had survived quakes, traffic flowing, but concrete-abutments at either end of bridges were battered, cracked, spalled, part-separated from spans, due to shaking & riverbank-slumping.
+Some steel-handrails for pedestrians on bridge-sides were broken or skewed.
+Never mind riverbank-slumping below abutments & riverbed-slumping below piers.
+Would rebars in bridge-concrete stretch like elastic, snap, or bend?

-I parked near the Council Central Library, Peterborough St. Post 22.02.11 Killer Quake, Gloucester St Central Library was abandoned in the red zone CBD.
-Whenever I drove Peterborough St towards Avon River it looked more derelict: ghosts, overgrown gardens, demolition sites.
-Some businesses struggled on, some houses inhabited.
+I parked near Council Central Library, Peterborough St. Post 22 February 2011 Quake, Gloucester St Central Library was abandoned in the red-zone CBD.
+Whenever I drove Peterborough St towards Avon River it looked more derelict: ruins, overgrown-gardens, demolition-sites.
+Some businesses struggled on, some houses were inhabited.

 08.02.12.
 Quake trashed house, Peterborough St, post 23.12.11 quake swarm

-Manchester St Bridge: Near PGC demolition site, where 18 people died when the bldg collapsed in the 22.02.11 Killer Quake.
-Manchester St Bridge, 1 span, between Cambridge Tce & Oxford Tce looked OK.
-Pavement buckling between abutment & span, Cambridge Tce side.
+Manchester St Bridge: Near PGC demolition-site, where 18 people died when the multi-storey collapsed in the 22 February 2011 Quake.
+Manchester St Bridge, concrete, one span, between Cambridge Tce & Oxford Tce looked OK.
+Footpath buckling between abutment & span, Cambridge Tce side.

 EXTREME DANGER KEEP OUT.
-The bridge was still a NZDF checkpoint into the CBD red zone, soldiers checking vehicle entry by a steel mesh fence cordon.
-Citizens were still banned from the CBD a year post Feb 22 Killer Quake, demolitions ongoing, but no rebuild, yet.
+The bridge was still a checkpoint into the CBD red-zone, NZDF-soldiers checked vehicle entry by a steel-mesh-fence-cordon.
+Citizens were still banned from the CBD a year post 22 February 2011 Quake, demolitions ongoing, no rebuild yet.

-NZ National govt did not protect residential red zoners from slow insurers.
-Residential red zoning by NZ National govt benefitted insurers, not insured, red zone home owners.
-Red zoning enabled insurers to pay less than what they owed to red zone home owners, for a like-for-like rebuild of their quake damaged homes.
+NZ National government did not protect residential red-zoners from slow insurers.
+Residential red-zoning by NZ National government benefitted insurers, not insured red-zone home-owners.
+Government red-zoning enabled insurers to pay less to red-zone home-owners for a like-for-like rebuild of their damaged homes.
 Never mind 2007 RV.
-According to protest leader Rev Coleman, red zoners would have to go to the High Court to get fair payout from insurers.
-But citizens were pushing back by means of public protests in parks & streets.
-I would attend many public protests in 2012.
+According to protest leader Rev Coleman, red-zoners would have to go to the High Court to get fair payout from insurers.
+But citizens were pushing back by protests in parks & streets.
+I would attend several protests in 2012 for my blog pics.

 08.02.12.
 Orange, plastic, road cones, steel mesh fence cordon.
 Checkpoint hut.
 NZDF checkpoint into CBD red zone, 1 year post 22.02.11 quake, Manchester St / Cambridge Tce.
 BNZ right would be demolished, 2013